Thomas Salmon

 SAERA Conference 2024 hosted by University of the Free State, Bloemfontein Campus.

-SAERA 2024 29 October -1 November 2024 Conference theme: Education Ideologies and National Development.
+SAERA Conference 2024 29 October -1 November 2024 Conference theme: Education Ideologies and National Development.
 The 11th SAERA Conference was hosted by the University of Free State (UFS), Faculty of Education, Bloemfontein Campus, Economics and Management Sciences (EBW Auditorium).
-Congratulations to the UFS Local Organising Committee and all respective stakeholders who worked very hard to host …
+Congratulations to the UFS Local Organising Committee and all respective stakeholders who worked very hard to …

 SAERA Conference 2024 hosted by University of the Free State, Bloemfontein Campus.
 Read More »